-MEDICAL SERVICES YOUR BENEFIT Mastectomy and Breast Reconstruction 80% of the allowed amount.
+YOUR BENEFIT MEDICAL SERVICES BENEFIT SERVICES IN THE ALASKA YUKON NETWORK SERVICES NOT IN THE ALASKA YUKON NETWORK Maternity Care Benefits for the hospital stay and related inpatient medical care following childbirth are provided up to: 48 hours after a normal vaginal birth; or Covered as any other service depending where the service is performed 96 hours after a normal cesarean birth.
+Medical Foods 80% of the allowed amount.
 Subject to the deductible.
-Mastectomy necessary due to disease, illness or accidental injury and for breast reconstruction needed in connection with a mastectomy.
-Maternity Care Benefits for the hospital stay and related inpatient medical care following childbirth are provided up to: 48 hours after a normal vaginal birth; or 80% of the allowed amount.
+Economy Plan: 50% of the allowed amount.
 Subject to the deductible.
-96 hours after a normal cesarean birth.
-Medical Foods 80% of the allowed amount.
+Standard Plan: 60% of the allowed amount.
 Subject to the deductible.
 Medical Transportation Benefits Medical Access Transportation Benefits are limited to 3 round trip coach air or surface transports per plan year only for the ill or injured member.
 When transportation is for a child under the age of 19, this benefit will also cover a parent or guardian to accompany the child.
-80% of the allowed amount.
+80% of the allowed amount t.
 Subject to the deductible.
 Mental Health Care Professional outpatient office visits 80% of the allowed amount.
 Subject to the deductible.
-Outpatient facility services 80% of the allowed amount.
+Economy Plan: 50% of the allowed amount.
+Subject to the deductible. (including virtual care) Standard Plan: 60% of the allowed amount.
+Subject to the deductible. - Outpotiont facility convices 80% of the allowed amount.
 Subject to the deductible.
-Inpatient professional 80% of the allowed amount.
+Economy Plan: 50% of the allowed amount.
 Subject to the deductible.
-Inpatient facility 80% of the allowed amount.
+Outpatient facility services Standard Plan: 60% of the allowed amount.
 Subject to the deductible.
-Neurodevelopmental Therapy Inpatient professional services 80% of the allowed amount.
+80% of the allowed amount.
 Subject to the deductible.
-Inpatient facility services 80% of the allowed amount.
+Economy Plan: 50% of the allowed amount.
 Subject to the deductible.
-Benefits for inpatient facility and professional care are provided up to 30 days per member each plan year.
-Professional outpatient therapy 80% of the allowed amount.
+Inpatient professional Standard Plan: 60% of the allowed amount.
+Subject to the deductible. • Innationt facility 80% of the allowed amount.
 Subject to the deductible.
-Outpatient facility services 80% of the allowed amount.
+Economy Plan: 50% of the allowed amount.
 Subject to the deductible.
-Benefits for outpatient care will be provided for physical, speech, and occupational therapy services, up to a combined maximum benefit of 45 visits per member each plan year.
+Inpatient facility Standard Plan: 60% of the allowed amount.
+Subject to the deductible.